-The low caste people are the “broken, downtrodden, or oppressed”.
+The low caste people are the “broken, downtrodden, and oppressed”.
 They are people born into the lowest rung of India’s historically rigid societal system and who face prejudice, abuse and exploitation everyday.

-Though laws in India give everyone equal status, low caste people still endure segregation and face “untouchability” due to ingrained cultural standards.
+Though laws in India give everyone equal status, low caste people still endure segregation and face social, economic and spiritual discrimination due to ingrained cultural standards.

 But their story doesn’t end here, watch our video to see what supporters like you can make possible.